 The 2020 Darioush Caravan Cabernet Sauvignon Napa Valley is a blend of 76% Cabernet Sauvignon, 11% Cabernet Franc, 9% Merlot and 4% Malbec.
 This wine is deep ruby in color; the initial aromatic hit we noticed was that of sweet Santa Rosa plum but with also a generous helping of florals including violets and lilacs.
 And there are also scents of boysenberry jam, dark mulberry, a sweet cassis note, dark licorice and a hint of clove.
 On the palate there are flavors of dark raspberry, blackberry, ripe Corral cherries, boysenberry and a note of chocolate.
 The fruit is clearly ripe and leaves a perception of sweetness, especially noticeable towards the finish.
 Medium acidity.
 This wine lingers with a note of warmth on the back of the palate.
 The tannins are ripe, rounded and sport a light and slightly dusty grip.
 This is ripe and easy-drinking Napa Valley in a glass; the alcohol is a listed 15.8%.

-The 2018 Darioush Signature Cabernet Sauvignon is dark ruby in color; shows very appealing aromas of blackberry, dried tobacco leaf and hints of cedar.
+The 2018 Darioush Signature Cabernet Sauvignon is dark ruby; the aromas are highly appealing including blackberry, dried tobacco leaf and hints of cedar.
 Slightly briary.
-One of the hallmarks of this wine is its balance – a seamless presentation on the palate from start to finish with finely dispersed and rounded tannins anchoring the supple finish.
+One of the hallmarks of this wine is its balance; it is a seamless presentation on the palate from start to finish with finely dispersed and rounded tannins anchoring the supple finish.
 Lingers with bright red fruits including cherry and cranberry.
 And this was the first wine that Darioush ever produced in 1997.

-During one visit while tasting this wine, we overheard another guest exclaim, “I would be an alcoholic if I had this wine in my cellar”.
+During one visit while tasting the Darius II, we overheard another guest exclaim, “I would be an alcoholic if I had this wine in my cellar”.

 —